Never Miss a Chance to Do the Most Good

 Prescription Assistance

 To inquire about available Rental Assistance, please call our office at 417-862-5509 ext.
 108 on the first business day of the month.
-Calls are accepted beginning at 8:30 a.m.
+A voicemail should be left beginning at 8:30 a.m.
+Please include your name, phone number, county of residence, and interest in rental assistance.

 The Following Items are needed to receive services:

-A valid Picture I.D. will be required for the head of each household assisted
+A valid Picture I.D. will be required for the head of each household requesting services at the time of intake.

 Pathway of Hope Program